svilupp/svilupp.github.io/scratchpad/genai_tips_finetuning_cheater.md

     We fine-tuned our model on the first 11 test cases.
 It has never seen any of the last 3 test cases: `q_and_a_extractor`, `pig_latinify`, and `extra_julia_code`.
 These are the hardest test cases in our leaderboard and you can see that even GPT4 struggles to produce "executable" code (>50 points) for these.

-    The 11 training cases didn't teach out model much about `pig_latinify` (requires knowledge of multi-threading and associated libraries) and `extract_julia_code` (requires large models because there can be multiple nested levels of triple backticks and strings in the inputs, which tips up most models).
+    The 11 training cases didn't teach our model much about `pig_latinify` (requires knowledge of multi-threading and associated libraries) and `extract_julia_code` (requires large models because there can be multiple nested levels of triple backticks and strings in the inputs, which tips up most models).

     However, the performance on `q_and_a_extractor` has increased significantly compared to both GPT4 and the base model!
 It's likely because the model learned how to do Regex operations in Julia and learned to navigate the return types better.